 14th June 2016

-The Krebs Institute Symposium 2016 entitled “Research across the Boundaries” will take place on Tuesday 14th June 2016.
+The Krebs Institute Symposium 2016 entitled “Research across the Boundaries” took place on Tuesday 14th June 2016.

-This year’s event will also see the award of the inaugural Krebs Institute Development Prize for life science research, in mechanistic biology, carried out by an early career scientist at the University of Sheffield.
+This year’s event saw the award of the inaugural Krebs Institute Development Prize for life science research, in mechanistic biology, carried out by an early career scientist at the University of Sheffield.
 The award aims to recognise achievement and future potential of an outstanding young scientist.
 The prize will include a £250 honorarium.

 The Krebs Institute Symposium 2016 Programme